chritter/SASRec/README.md

-# SASRec: Self-Attentive Sequential Recommendation
+ratin# SASRec: Self-Attentive Sequential Recommendation

 This is our TensorFlow implementation for the paper: